blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/dungeons/A07/map.md

 7:  Noisy Floor - Floor makes loud noise when stepped upon.
 The floor may be creaky, squeaky, tacky, or covered in crunchy objects.
 Noise from the floor alerts nearby people & creatures.
 8: Separate Spirit & Body - separates victims spirit from their body.
 Victim effectively becomes a ghost with their body lying on the ground
 9: Explosive javelins and flaming razor-wire triggered by glass orbs that vibrate with sound.

+Prompt 6:

+{
+    "element": "actinium",
+    "five_rings_lesson": "Do nothing which is of no use.", "color": "Charcoal",
+    "humor": "blood",
+    "season": "winter"
+}